kaylakyle/jobfind/README.md

 View job details and applicants

-Post and manage jobs (for employers)
+Post and manage jobs (for employers).

 Responsive UI with grid, table, and list views